QuantumPhi/school/2014-2015/History/Single_Party_States.md

 [*Early Provincial Cliques and the Rise of Stalin*](http://www.jstor.org/stable/151472)

 - major factors in Stalin's rise to dominance: his ability to build up a substantial following in his party, skill at the tactical power game, and ability to project policies in the interests of wide circles of the party (3)
-- patronage/clientelist relationships were prominent in the soviet government--significant aspect of the government that stalin inherited (4-5)
+- patronage/clientelist relationships were prominent in the soviet government--significant aspect of the government that Stalin inherited (4-5)
     - Lenin appointed two former close advisors V. D. Bonch-Bruevich his Head of Chancery and L. A. Fotieva his principle secretary (6)
     - Party secretary Sverdlov appointed his wife K. T. Novgorodtseva as one of his principal assistants (7)
     - Lenin's wife Nadezhda Krupskaya was the Deputy People's Commissar of Education, his sister Anna also represented the Education Commissariat, and his brother-in-law M. T. Elizarov was Acting People's Commissar of Railways (7)